2000 NBA All-Star Game

 The 2000 NBA All-Star Game was an exhibition basketball game which was played on February 13, 2000, at The Arena in Oakland in Oakland, California, home of the Golden State Warriors.
 This game was the 49th edition of the North American National Basketball Association (NBA) All-Star Game and was played during the 1999–2000 NBA season.
-The 1998–99 game was canceled due to the NBA lockout.
+The 1999 game was canceled due to the NBA lockout.

+It was the third time the Warriors hosted the All-star game and the first time since 1967, as the San Francisco Warriors hosted the game at the Cow Palace in Daly City.
+This was the first and only All-Star Game held in Oakland, as the Warriors would relocate to San Francisco in 2019.

 The Western Conference won the game with the score of 137–126 while Shaquille O'Neal and Tim Duncan were both named MVP of the game.
 O'Neal took the All Star MVP trophy saying to Duncan, "you already have one of those rings" (referring to the championship ring Duncan received due to his membership on the 1998–99 San Antonio Spurs team with David Robinson and Gregg Popovich), "so I'm taking the trophy."
 Allen Iverson was the leading scorer of the game with 26 points.

 All-Star Game

 Coaches

 Phil Jackson (left) and Jeff Van Gundy (right) were selected as the West and East head coach, respectively.

-The coach for the Western Conference team was Los Angeles Lakers head coach Phil Jackson.
-The Lakers had a 37–11 record on February 13.
-The coach for the Eastern Conference team was New York Knicks head coach Jeff Van Gundy.
-The Knicks had a 29–18 record on February 13.
+The coach whose team has the best record in its conference is granted the right to coach their team.
+However, despite this rule, no one is allowed to coach in consecutive All-Star Games.

+The coach for the West was Phil Jackson, head coach of the Western Conference leader Los Angeles Lakers.
+The coach for the East was Jeff Van Gundy, head coach of the New York Knicks, coaching in the game for the first time because Larry Bird, head coach of the Eastern Conference leader Indiana Pacers, was ineligible after coaching in the 1998 game, while Pat Riley, head coach of the second-place Miami Heat, had coached as recently as the 1993 game.